Sierra Leone army blockades Ebola areas, Liberia declares emergency

 The case is unconfirmed but Gazard's announcement triggered widespread fear in Cotonou.
 Many people said they would stock up on food and stop eating at popular roadside food stalls to avoid possible infection.

 In Saudi Arabia, a man suspected of contracting Ebola during a recent business trip to Sierra Leone died on Wednesday in Jeddah.
-(Full Story) Major airlines, such as British Airways ICAG.L and Emirates EMIRA.UL, have halted flights to affected countries, while many expatriates are leaving.
+Major airlines, such as British Airways and Emirates [EMIRA.UL], have halted flights to affected countries, while many expatriates are leaving.

 In eastern Sierra Leone, the worst-hit area of the country, the police chief said security forces had been deployed last night "to establish a complete blockade" of Kenema and Kailahun districts, setting up 16 checkpoints on major roads.